Mulch & Compost

 Orange County hosts organic food and food-related paper waste drop-offs at the Walnut Grove Church Road Waste and Recycling Center and the Eubanks Road Waste and Recycling Center, during regular hours of operation, and the Carrboro Farmers Market on Saturdays only from 7 a.m. until noon.
-Bring all food, and food related paper such as paper plate and paper napkins using this material guide:
+Bring all food, and food-related paper such as paper plates and paper napkins using this material guide:

 - Compost Collection Poster

 The material will be composted at a commercial composting facility.

 Orange County Solid Waste sells kitchen top compost bins and Earth Machine backyard composters.
 For more information on how to purchase these items, click here.

 There are two outdoor composting demonstration sites located in Orange County where you can learn more about outdoor composting and observe it "in action".
 Click here for more information.

 Mulch is most commonly used to top dress gardens and landscapes to provide a distinct boundary for landscaped and garden areas, to suppress weed growth without the use of chemicals and to help soil retain moisture.
 It can also be effective as a ground cover to help control erosion in certain circumstances.
 Ask your state or county erosion control inspector for assistance, or visit the North Carolina Compost Council webpage.

 Yard waste mulch is ground through a 3 inches by 4 inches screen which produces pieces 3.5 inches to 4 inches long, and no greater than 1 inch in circumference with a majority of the material smaller than 1/2 inch.

 Spring and fall are the best times of year to apply mulch.
 One cubic yard of mulch spread two inches thick will cover approximately 180 square feet of ground.
 Spread mulch evenly, but avoid mulching directly around stems and trunks of trees.